African Wildlife Foundation: Parc W

 This 1823280 ha region is located around the point where Niger, Burkina Faso and Benin meet.
 It consists of three national protected parks that form a UNESCO World Heritage Site, the trans-national W National Park, as well as several adjacent reserves and buffer zones.
 The complex includes savanna woodlands, gallery forests and flooded plains where the Mekrou and Niver rivers meet.

-It is home to large and diverse wildlife populations including the largest population of elephants in the region and the only remaining West African giraffes.
+It is home to the largest population of elephants in the region and the only remaining West African giraffes.

-Mitochondrial and nuclear DNA research shows that this is a distinct and genetically healthy subspecies that diverged from the Rothschild's giraffe about 350,000 years ago.
+Mitochondrial and nuclear DNA research shows that this is a subspecies that diverged from the Rothschild's giraffe about 350,000 years ago.

 In Parc W, AWF and other International NGOs such as the International Union for Conservation of Nature, World Wide Fund for Nature and Africa 70 play a central role in communication, education and organization of local communities and their leaders, and help collect socio-economic and technical data.

-AWF is helping fund tree nurseries in Niger and Burkino Faso for replantings to provide fodder for the giraffes.
+AWF is helping fund tree nurseries in Niger and Burkino Faso for replanting to provide fodder for the giraffes.
 Conservation threats are human population growth and desertification.
 AWF partners in the region include the Association pour la Sauvegarde des Girafes du Niger, Centre National de Gestion des Réserves de Faune (CENAGREF), Benin and the Ministries of the Environment in Burkina Faso and Niger.

 Ruaha

 The Ruaha area will intersect with an agriculture corridor that the Tanzanian government wants to develop in southern Tanzania.
-The proposed corridor will overlap many different ecosystems, possibly undermining their ecological integrity and impacting wildlife areas.
+The proposed corridor will overlap many different ecosystems.
 AWF is scaling up social venture capital investments through its subsidiary, African Wildlife Capital (AWC), which invests in socially and environmentally responsible agricultural and other businesses—such as the Rungwe Avocado Co.—that must comply with conservation covenants to secure and maintain investment.
-These AWC-invested businesses not only aim to benefit wildlife, but also benefit small-farm holders.

 Samburu

-The national parks, private ranches, and communal lands of the Samburu Landscape support some of Africa's most impressive wildlife.
-The Grevy's zebra and reticulated giraffe, species that are found only north of the Equator in Africa, roam in the Samburu Landscape among the acacia grasslands.
-The unique conservation challenges faced in Samburu are forest/habitat degradation due to logging and farming and cattle-carnivore conflict.
+The Grevy's zebra and reticulated giraffe live in the Samburu Landscape among the acacia grasslands.
+The challenges faced in Samburu are forest/habitat degradation due to logging and farming and cattle-carnivore conflict.

-AWF has implemented solutions to address these challenges, including partnering with Starbucks Coffee Trading Co. to train coffee growers in sustainable and more productive practices, providing wildlife scouts with monitoring technology, and working with Samburu warriors to protect endangered predators.
+AWF has addressed these challenges, including partnering with Starbucks Coffee Trading Co. to train coffee growers and working with Samburu warriors.